ADolbyB/sdr-beamforming/README.md

 # SDR Beamforming

 This is a research project repo for Software Defined Radio Phased Array Beamforming.
 Previously, we had extensively researched the PlutoSDR to evaluate it for a beamforming project.
 That was previously the `pluto-sdr` repo, which is now an additional folder inside this repo.
+Currently, we are researching the KrakenSDR as a stepping stone platform to a complete beamforming system.

 ## KrakenSDR Resources: